-Once your project has been created, you’re ready to start adding layers and creating your designs.
+Once your file has been created, you’re ready to start adding layers and creating your designs.
 All objects have their own layer.
 Groups and artboards are used to organize your designs.

 Adding and selecting layers